Luke Shaw questions Man Utd intensity and motivation: We weren't all together

 Luke Shaw has questioned Manchester United's intensity and motivation after defeat to Wolves, while Sky Sports' Jamie Redknapp described the performance as "so poor".

-United had been unbeaten under interim manager Ralf Rangnick, picking up results despite some below-par showings.
-But they were finally beaten by Bruno Lage's Wolves on Monday evening.

-Wolves had been the better side for much of the game - registering 15 shots to United's four in the first half - with Joao Moutinho's late strike condemning Rangnick to his first loss at the club.

-After another poor performance, United defender Shaw gave his scathing view to Sky Sports' Patrick Davison, questioning the intensity and motivation of his team-mates.
+After another poor performance, the full-back gave his scathing view to Sky Sports' Patrick Davison, questioning the intensity and motivation of his team-mates.

 We have been here a long time, we know what it's like when we have the intensity - when the motivation's there.
 But maybe tonight we struggled, I didn't think we were all there together.

+Asked if adjusting to Rangnick was part of the reason for the poor display, the left-back told Sky Sports: "I'm not sure.
+I don't think you can put it on that.
+Look, us players, we've been here for a long time.
+We've played at home, we know what it's like when we have the intensity, you can feel the motivation is there.

-He said: "Not good enough.
-We really struggled in the first half, we couldn't get hold of the ball and didn't have many options.
-When we didn't have the ball we weren't aggressive enough and weren't on the front foot.
-We didn't put them under any pressure.
+"But I think maybe tonight we struggled.
+We struggled to get hold of the ball and we didn't have many options.
+When we didn't have the ball, we weren't aggressive enough, we weren't on the front foot, we didn't put them under any pressure.
+They felt like they were in full control and it looked like an easy game for them in the first half.

+"It felt like we didn't have much of the ball and it started from the first minute.
+Playing at home, you need to have that intensity but even from the first minute, we didn't go for them.
+We sat back and let them feel at home.
+In those first few minutes, that time is critical in terms of putting our stamp on the game with 75,000 people roaring behind us."

+Indeed, the graphic below shows the swing of final-third passes between the teams throughout the game and reveals how Wolves pinned United back early on, with Rangnick's side failing to create any meaningful possession in the opposition half for the opening 25 minutes.

 - Man Utd 0-1 Wolves - Match report and highlights